 We got to the Cedar Creek wildlife area before 10 am, after going and grabbing the traditional dogs and buns at the grocery store.
 Nobody had been on the trail since the snow.
 It was a virgin snow trail -- and good thing we knew about where it was, as it was, of course -- burried.

 The snow was about knee deep and powdery - it moved easily.
-It also stuck to my dungarees, and by the time we reached the island, the bottoms were frozen tubes, practically clanking against my ankles.
+It also stuck to my dungarees,

 We set about finding material to make a fire.
 Most of what we found that looked dry had been soaked in the days of rain before the snow storm and frozen -- so it didn't catch easily.
 We finally wandered a couple of hundred yards to a known cedar grove where we found plenty of drier dead ceader twigs to get things started.
 Cedar has an oil in it that helps it catch even if it isn't completely dry.